-- Objects resistance: Besides the quantity of objects and decorations that need the support of an air pump in your tank, you also need to consider the objects’ “quality.”
-That means the more resistance the objects and decorations you are pushing air through, the larger an air pump you will need.
+3. Objects resistance: Besides the quantity of objects and decorations that need the support of an air pump in your tank, you also need to consider the objects’ “quality”.
+That means the more resistance in the objects and decorations you are pushing air through, the larger an air pump you will need.

 For example, a large air stone will provide more resistance than smaller air stone, therefore you will need a stronger air pump for the larger stones.
 Also, any air stone will provide more resistance than no air stone at all.

-In some cases, the different materials that made up the stones and their shapes can provide different levels of resistance even when they are the same sizes.
+In some cases, the different materials that make up the stones, and their shapes, can provide different levels of resistance even when they are the same sizes.

-- Special need: Like mentioned above, the deep tank often requires a more special type of air pump.
-If your tank is more than 18 to 20 inches high, you will need to get a special deep water air pump that can pump air much further below the water surface.
+4. Special need: As mentioned above, a deep tank often requires a more special type of air pump.
+If your tank is more than 18 to 20 inches high, you will need to get a special deep-water air pump that can pump air much further below the water’s surface.
 Or else, your tank may not be provided with an appropriate and even amount of oxygen.

 There are different ways to set up your air pump depending on what air pump you have.
-One of the best ways to set up your air pump correctly is to follow the manual carefully.
-Don’t take the manual lightly, since there are fish’s lives on the line if you don’t install an electronic device correctly into the tank.
+One of the best ways to set up your air pump is to follow the manual carefully.
+Don’t take the manual lightly, since there are fish’s lives on the line if you don’t install an electronic device into the tank correctly.

 Besides the manual, here are a few tips to help you set up your aquarium air pump better.

-- Think about where you’ll put the air pump on.
+- Think about where you’ll put the air pump.
 It has to be a solid surface.
-Do not put your air pump on a follow container since it will resonate with the pump and amplify the pump noises.
+Do not put your air pump on a hollow container since it will resonate with the pump and amplify the pump noises.

 - Place it in the middle.
 Regardless of what surface you are placing your air pump on, place it in the middle of the surface.
 This is so that when the pump functions and vibrates, it will not fall off the edge of the surface.

 - Don’t put it on top of the fish tank or any shelf hanging off the fish tank.
-Even if you fix the air pump firmly on the shelf or the lid of the tank so it will not vibrate away and fall into the water, the vibrations from the air pump will travel through the shelf and tank, and travel all the way to the water with the fish.
-The water will vibrate causing stress for your fish.
+Even if you fix the air pump firmly to the shelf or the lid of the tank so it will not vibrate away and fall into the water, the vibrations from the air pump will travel through the shelf and tank, and travel all the way to the water with the fish.
+The water will vibrate, causing stress to your fish.

-- Put it in a cabinet.
+1. Put it in a cabinet.
 This is a simple “out of sight, out of mind” fix.
-Putting the pump into a cabinet, especially one with the thick door then you will see the noise level decrease dramatically.
+Putting the pump into a cabinet, especially one with a thick door then you will see the noise level decrease dramatically.